Rurouni Kenshin: The Final: Release

-The film premiered on April 23, 2021, in Japanese theaters.
-All five films in the Rurouni Kenshin series were screened on the 24th Shanghai International Film Festival (SIFF), which was held on June 11–20, 2021.
+Rurouni Kenshin: The Final premiered theatrically in Japan on April 23, 2021, by Warner Bros.
+Pictures Japan.
+All five films in the Rurouni Kenshin series were screened on the 24th Shanghai International Film Festival (SIFF), which was held on June 11–20.
 Rurouni Kenshin was the first Japanese live action series invited to be screened in Movie Franchise Section in Shanghai International Film Festival, which was newly established in 2016, while only Hollywood blockbuster franchises have been invited before.
 This was also the international premiere of The Final and The Beginning.
-The Final was released on Netflix on June 18, 2021, which included an English dub.
+The Final was released on Netflix on June 18, which included an English dub.

-In Japan, the film was released on digital platforms on September 22, 2021, and on Blu-ray and DVD on October 13, 2021.
+In Japan, the film was released on digital platforms on September 22, and on Blu-ray and DVD on October 13.

 Reception

 Box office

 The work was released on 480 screens in 362 theaters nationwide from April 23, 2021.
 Due to the state of emergency, 63 buildings in Tokyo, Osaka, Hyogo, and Kyoto were closed from the 25th (64 in total from 26th and 67 in total from 27th).
 Despite that, the box office revenue of over 535 million yen (over 371,000 spectators) was recorded in the opening two days which became the No. 1 weekend opening box office in a live-action movie category released this year.

 The film grossed 745 million yen (approximately US$6.9 million) the first three days of screening.
 In total, the film has grossed 4.34 billion yen (approximately US$37.8 million) at the Japanese box office.